 When considering building works and compliance in a multi-unit situation of an existing building, often the unit owners only consider the fire engineering implication of their own unit.
 This can cause delays in the council’s building and compliance assessment process.

-The Building Act requires that “Buildings” must upgrade over time to keep up with increasing compliance and regulation requirements in NZ.
+The Building Act requires that in case of change of use or alteration to the building, “Buildings” must be assessed over time to keep up with increasing compliance and regulation requirements in NZ – in relation to accessibility, and fire compliance.
 Very often, “Building” refers to the overall complex.

 - Age of the building